Beaumont Hit and Run Accident Lawyers

 After a hit-and-run accident, finding the right attorney to work with is crucial.
 You want to find a law firm with a history of success and commitment to serving their community.
 At Portner Bond, PLLC have a proven track record of commitment to serving every citizen in the Beaumont-Port Arthur Metropolitan area.
 Our firm has seen much success in the courtroom and in obtaining settlements.
 Our bottom line is to advocate for you and deliver you the justice you deserve.

 We won’t take the easy way out and accept low-ball settlements.
 We prepare each case as if it will go to trial because our team takes each case very seriously.
 We are ready and able to do whatever it takes to help you get your life back on track, and financial compensation is often an essential part of that.

 We know how stressful life can be after being injured in a hit-and-run accident and that bills may be piling up.
 We believe you should never have to worry about being able to afford quality legal representation.
 To honor that, we work on a contingency fee basis, which means we get paid only after we have secured compensation on your behalf.

 What is a Driver’s Responsibility After an Accident?

-Texas law requires drivers to take certain actions after an accident.
-A driver can be convicted criminally for leaving the scene of an accident if they fail to act responsibly after an accident.
+Texas law requires drivers to take specific actions after an accident.
+A driver can be convicted criminally for leaving the scene of a crash if they fail to act responsibly after a crash.
 Texas law requires that drivers take the following actions after an accident: